 Monastery Neukloster, Medieval monastery in Neukloster, Germany.

-Monastery Neukloster is a brick complex featuring a church, residential quarters, and service buildings arranged around a central courtyard.
-The structures display architectural styles from different periods within medieval and early modern construction.
+Monastery Neukloster is a brick complex made up of a church, residential buildings, and service structures arranged around a central courtyard in the small town of Neukloster, in Mecklenburg-Vorpommern.
+The buildings date from different periods and show medieval and early modern construction side by side.

 The monastery remains an active center of prayer and spiritual life, where monks follow monastic rules in their daily work and contemplation.
 Visitors can sense the quiet order and rhythm of this communal religious existence.